idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 The mortar system in MOOSE uses a segment-based approach for evaluation of mortar integrals; for information on the automatic generation of mortar segment meshes see [AutomaticMortarGeneration.md].

+One has the option to use Petrov-Galerkin interpolation for the Lagrange multiplier variable in mortar-based constraints.
+This is typically useful for mechanical contact problems (see [Petrov-Galerkin_approach_for_Lagrange_multipliers.md]).

 ### Overview

 An excellent overview of the conservative mortar constraint implementation in MOOSE for 2D problems is given in